sabby74/project1_homework/README.md

 ## USAGE:
 ### Here in this site you can get the details about your favorite
-### italic  Super Hero just by typing the name of your favorite "Super Hero" and press submit.
+### Italic  Super Hero just by typing the name of your favorite "Super Hero" and press submit.

 #